wizard-lgtm/hhcc/README.md

 I'm planning to release **version 0.1.0 by the end of April**.

+# Holy Holy C Programming Language Reference

+## 1. Introduction

+Holy Holy C Programming Language is the superset of Holy C Programming language.
+That means you can compile Holy C code inside of it with new features.

+## 2. What's new?

+- LLVM Based Compiler
+- Cross platform standart library
+- C Abi compatibility
+- Class Methods

 ## Contribution
 You can check issues page for any help, Thx!